SpencerMKSmith/LCR-API-2/README.md

 # LCR API

+Forked from: https://github.com/philipbl/LCR-API.
+Updated in PIP as lcr-api-2 to pull the new version that works.

 A Python API for Leader and Clerk Resources for the LDS Church.
 I've only tested it with Python 3.5+.

 The following calls are supported, which correspond to a page in LCR: